zarvis-ai/community/docs/zarvis_yaml/overview.rst

     apiVersion: beta/v1
     deploy:                               # (Required) Precisely one of 'buildpack', 'docker', 'skaffold' must be set.
       buildpack:                          # Build using buildpack.
 When zarvis.yaml is not exists, this is the default.
         builder: heroku/buildpacks:18     # Builder image.
-Default to 'heroku/buildpacks:18'.
+Defaults to 'heroku/buildpacks:18'.
-        service: buildpack-service        # Service name, so ingress can connect.
-Defaults to 'buildpack-service'
+        service: service                  # Service name, so ingress can connect.
+Defaults to 'service'
         port: 8080                        # Port number to configure in the Service.
 Defaults to '8080'.
       docker:                             # Build Dockerfile and deploy.
         file: Dockerfile                  # locates the Dockerfile relative to workspace.
 Defaults to 'Dockerfile'.
-        service: docker                   # Name of a Service to create, so ingress can connect.
-Defaults to 'docker'.
+        service: service                  # Name of a Service to create, so ingress can connect.
+Defaults to 'service'.
-        port: 8000                        # Port number to configure in the Service.
-Defaults to '8000'.
+        port: 8080                        # Port number to configure in the Service.
+Defaults to '8080'.
       skaffold:                           # Run skaffold to deploy the project.
         file: skaffold.yaml               # locates the skaffold.yaml relative to workspace.
 Defaults to 'skaffold.yaml'.
         profile:                          # Name of a profile to use.
     ingress:                              # Ingress configures https endpoints.
     - service:                            # Name of a Service to connect.
+Defaults to 'service'
       port:                               # Port number of the service.
+Defaults to '8080'

 deploy